TassioCarmo/havard-cs50x-week2-arrays/README.md

 <code>for (int i = 0, n = strlen(s); i < n; i++)</code>
  You are calling the function multiple times uncessary, Don't ask multiple times the question you can remember to asnwer to
 <code> for (int i = 0, n = strlen(s); i < n; i++)</code>

+ strings are just arrays, and we know that characters, which are in those arrays, are just binary representations of numbers